22koki/restaurants-sq/README.md

 Contributing
 Feel free to contribute to this project by creating issues or submitting pull requests.
 Your feedback and contributions are welcome!

-This README template provides a starting point, and you can add more details based on your specific implementation and requirements.